-A federal excise tax penalty under Section 4974 of the Internal Revenue Code may be imposed against you if the RMD is not made for the year you reach RMD age and for each year thereafter.
+A federal excise tax penalty under Section 4974 of the Internal Revenue Code may be imposed against you if the RMD is not made for the year you reach age 701⁄2 and for each year thereafter.
+The penalty is equal to 50% of the amount by which the actual distribution is less than the required minimum.